Particular/docs.particular.net/platform/platform-sample-package.md

 DANGER: The Platform Sample is not for production usage and should only be used for demonstrating it during presentations or in samples.

-The Platform Sample package includes the binaries of ServiceControl and ServiceControl.Monitoring and a self-hosted version of ServicePulse.
-All are configured to use the LearningTransport and don't support any other transports.
+The Platform Sample package includes ServiceControl, ServiceControl.Monitoring, and ServicePulse.
+All are configured to use the [Learning Transport](/transports/learning/) and don't support any other transports.

 ## Sample